vubon/sdk-forge/README.md

 SDK Forge is designed to be extensible.
 The common utilities and template system make it easy to add support for new languages.

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

+Please also read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## License